-It strikes me as pretty obvious, considering the huge upsurge in uke popularity, that there will be quite a number of new ukuleles in the hands of first time beginners come this December 25th.
+It strikes me as pretty obvious, considering the huge popularity of ukes these days, that there will be quite a number of new ukuleles in the hands of first time beginners come this December 25th.

 I thought, therefore that I'd write a quick beginners tips post aimed directly at all those new players we are going to have!
 Why not bookmark this page and share it with other beginners you may know!